Kindergarten through grade 9

 Placement in student teaching is planned with consideration for each student’s needs and interests.
 A College of Education faculty member as well as a resident, experienced teacher supervises each student.
 Formal application is required approximately two semesters in advance of student teaching.
 To earn admission to student teaching, a student must have passed the Illinois Basic Skills Test or Test of Academic Proficiency and the Elementary/Middle Grades Content Test.
 In addition, all students must have a cumulative GPA of 2.7 in their undergraduate courses, and a 3.0 GPA respectively in their academic concentration and academic major.
 All general education, academic concentration, and academic major course requirements must be completed with grades of C or higher (C- grades are unacceptable).
-An APT test should be taken during student teaching.
+The edTPA test should be taken during student teaching.
 This test is required for licensure.
 No other course may be taken, nor may a student be employed, during student teaching.

 Students must consult with their education advisor to determine which general education courses are acceptable toward fulfillment of licensure requirements.
 Because requirements for licensure, graduation, and continuing enrollment are subject to change, undergraduates must consult frequently with their education advisors.
 The advising plan developed at program admission provides the most up-to-date and authoritative information with respect to all program and licensure requirements.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500